artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/about-fpgad.md

 `NO IT CAN'T - WIP` by
 `STEPS TBC`.

+Various softeners have their own approaches to detection of available firmware packages to be loaded, and these only work if the application has access to a full directory structure.
+Due to the nature of the snap confinement, these file must be provided via "content interface" which allows one snap to have access to all the provided files in another snap.
+This mechanism is used by FPGAd to enable softeners, and is detailed in the [content interface](#the-content-interface) section.

 [//]: # (TODO: update once an override is available.)

 # Command line interface